projectcalico/calico/getting-started/kubernetes/trying-ebpf.md

 Install {{site.prodname}} and enable the tech preview of the new eBPF dataplane.

 > **Warning!** eBPF mode is a tech preview and should not be used in production clusters.
-It does not support all the features of {{site.prodname}} and it is missing some security features (for example anti-spoofing protection).
+It has had very limited testing and it will contain bugs such as dropping packets or slowing down responses (please report these on the Calico Users slack or Github).
+In addition, it does not support all the features of {{site.prodname}} and it is missing some security features (for example anti-spoofing protection).
 {: .alert .alert-danger }

 ### Value

-The new eBPF dataplane mode has several advantages over iptables mode:
+The new eBPF dataplane mode has several advantages over standard linux networking pipeline mode:

 * It scales to higher throughput.
 * It uses less CPU per GBit.